ekernf01/ggrn/README.md

 #### Backend 4: GEARS

 GEARS is not well described by GGRN; it works from a different mathematical formulation.
 Nevertheless, we include an interface to GEARS in the GGRN software.
 The `eligible_regulators` arg behaves as expected and other GEARS arguments can be passed via `kwargs`.
 A GPU is typically required to use GEARS, but we find it is possible to use on a CPU with minor changes to GEARS source code: replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.

-#### Backend 5: GeneFormer

-GeneFormer is not well described by GGRN; it works from a different mathematical formulation.
-Nevertheless, we include an interface to GeneFormer in the GGRN software.
-As recommended by the authors in [issue 44](https://huggingface.co/ctheodoris/Geneformer/discussions/44), we obtain post-perturbation cell embeddings from GeneFormer, then we train a simple model to convert the post-perturbation cell embeddings to log fold changes.
-Arguments to GeneFormer's functions for cell perturbations can be passed via `kwargs`.
-A GPU is required to use GeneFormer, but we find it is possible to use on a CPU if you replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.

 #### Adding a new backend